 Cutting the umbilical cord early

-If baby’s umbilical cord was cut before it stopped pulsating they may not have received the full complement of iron and blood supply.
-The Womanly Art of Breastfeeding states:
+If baby’s umbilical cord was cut before it stopped pulsating the baby may not have received the full complement of iron and blood supply.22 The Womanly Art of Breastfeeding states:

 See Rachel Reed’s The Placenta: essential resuscitation equipment, 2018 for more reading.